jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### First time user

+- As a first time user i would want to gain insight as to what type of establishment the bar is
-- As a first time user would want to know where the bar is located
+- As a first time user i would want to know where the bar is located
-- As a first time user would want to know the opening hours of the bar
+- As a first time user i would want to know the opening hours of the bar
-- As a first time user would want to know the drinks available and their prices
+- As a first time user i would want to know the drinks available and their prices
-- As a first time user would want to gain insight as to what type of establishment the bar is

 #### Returning user

-- As a returning user would want to know of recent news related to the bar
+- As a returning user i would want to know of recent news related to the bar
+- As a returning user i would want to see the menu
-- As a returning user would want to find the phone number to book a table via telephone
+- As a returning user i would want to find the phone number to book a table via telephone
+- As a returning use i would want to see the opening times
-- As a returning user would want to book a table via an online booking system
+- As a returning user i would want to book a table via an online booking system
+- As a returning user i would want to find the owners social media accounts

 #### Site owner

-- As the site owner i would want to know who we are
+- As a site owner i would like to introduce the bar to potential clients
 - As the site owner i would want to be able to take bookings via an online form booking system
 - As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu